 The Albany Public Schools Foundation was formed and incorporated in 1984 by a group of concerned citizens to help meet the educational needs of youth in the Albany Public School District.
 The original Board of Directors raised funds and determined how those funds were distributed.
 Paul Heins was the first President of the Foundation.
 In addition to Heins, charter officers included Esther Ferguson as Vice President, Dick Running as Treasurer, and Fred Decker as Secretary.

 To promote the best interests of public education in the Albany area, the Foundation secures private contributions to aid public school programs.
 The Foundation is committed to providing an avenue to develop and expand charitable giving in support of Albany public schools.

-Currently, the Albany Public Schools Foundation is made up of 25 members.
-These dedicated individuals include active and retired teachers, school district staff, active and community business people.
+Currently, the Albany Public Schools Foundation is made up of 23 members.
+These dedicated individuals include active and retired teachers, school district staff and community business people.